k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

 <p>The DB query has an automatic background functionality for preparing and binding the SQL statement that is sent to external interfaces.</p>
 </td>
 <td width="251">
-<p>The root function does not have automatic binding of parameters for SQL queries.
+<p>The Root function does not have automatic binding of parameters for SQL queries.
 You must explicitly add the binding for the SQL parameters.</p>
 </td>
 </tr>
 <tr>